W-symmetry, topological vertex and affine Yangian: Representations of

 and most importantly \begin{empheq}[box=\fbox]{align} \nonumber \psi_3 & = a_0^3 + 6 a_0 \sum_{j>0} a_{-j} a_j + 3 \sum_{j,k>0} ( a_{-j-k} a_j a_k + a_{-j} a_{-k} a_{j+k} ) \\ & \quad + \sigma_3 \sum_{j>0} (3j-1) a_{-j} a_j \end{empheq} Except for the last term in $\psi_3$, these can be written as zero modes of normal-ordered powers of $\widehat{\mathfrak{u}(1)}$ current which are local operators.
 The last term, however, contains

 which is not of this form.
-One could use the Hilbert transform on the circle as in the discussions of the Benjamin-Ono equation \cite{nazarovskl} to rewrite this term, but we won't need this at this point.
+One could use the Hilbert transform on a circle as in the discussions of the Benjamin-Ono equation \cite{nazarovskl} to rewrite this term as zero mode of some non-local operator, but we won't need this in the following.
 The necessity of using this Hilbert transform is manifestation of the non-local nature of the transformation between $\mathcal{W}_{1+\infty}$ and Yangian generators.
+Notice that this non-local term is related to the form of the `improvement' terms in the coproduct (\ref{newcoproduct}).